-5.58 The qualifying features of the Humber Estuary SPA are not vulnerable to changes in hydrology although the Ramsar site could potentially be affected by changes to water quality/quantity as the qualifying grey seal could be affected.
+5.94 The qualifying features of the Humber Estuary SPA are not vulnerable to changes in hydrology although the Ramsar site could potentially be affected by changes to water quality/quantity as the qualifying grey seal could be affected.
 The Appropriate Assessment conclusions for the Ramsar site are as described above in relation to the Humber estuary SAC, because the qualifying grey seal which could be affected at the Ramsar site is also a qualifying feature of the SAC.
-As described above, it is concluded that the Local Plan will not have a likely significant effect on the integrity of the Humber Estuary Ramsar site as a result of changes to hydrology.
+As described above, it is concluded that the Pre-submission Draft Local Plan (taking into account proposed modifications) will not have will not have adverse effects on the integrity of the Humber Estuary Ramsar site as a result of changes to hydrology.